If you’re wondering what you can do to start saving money, try the tips below.

 Apply the 50-30-20 Rule

-World-renowned financial advisor Sallie L. Krawcheck offers very useful advice for those who want to learn how to manage their spending, including setting aside 50% of your earnings for necessities (electricity, water, rent, necessities, food, transportation, etc.), 30% for things you “want” (things that make you happy like traveling, watching movies, etc.), and 20% for giving you in the future (saving, investing or paying off debt).
+World-renowned Investment advisor Sallie L. Krawcheck offers very useful advice for those who want to learn how to manage their spending, including setting aside 50% of your earnings for necessities (electricity, water, rent, necessities, food, transportation, etc.), 30% for things you “want” (things that make you happy like traveling, watching movies, etc.), and 20% for giving you in the future (saving, investing or paying off debt).

 This rule may not be easy to achieve, but you can change it up a bit to suit your life.